Zbigniew Herbert: Poetry

 The first poems by Zbigniew Herbert were published in Dziś i jutro (#37, 1950).
-Poems entitled: Napis (Inscription), Pożegnanie września and Złoty środek were printed however, without the permission of the author.
-The real debut occurred at the end of the same year with the publishing of the poem without the title (Palce wrzeciona dźwięków…) in Tygodnik Powszechny (#51).
-Until 1955 the poet published some of his works in that newspaper; however, kept out of the literary environment.
-Not having a chance for his own volume of poems, he decided to publish 22 poems in the anthology of modern catholic poetry …każdej chwili wybierać muszę… (Warsaw, 1954).
+Poems entitled: Napis (Inscription), Pożegnanie września and Złoty środek were printed, however, without the permission of the author.
+The real debut occurred at the end of the same year with the publishing of a poem without a title (Palce wrzeciona dźwięków…) in Tygodnik Powszechny (#51).
+Prior to 1955 the poet published some of his works in that newspaper; however, he kept out of the literary environment.
+Not having the opportunity to publish his own volume of poetry, he decided to publish 22 poems in an anthology of modern Catholic poetry, …każdej chwili wybierać muszę… (Warsaw, 1954).

-Herbert was introduced to the bigger audience in Premiera pięciu poetów (The debut of five poets) in magazine Życie Literackie (#51, December 1955).
+Herbert was introduced to a wider audience in Premiera pięciu poetów (The debut of five poets) in the magazine Życie Literackie (#51, December 1955).
 He was presented together with other young poets, such as Miron Białoszewski, Bohdan Drozdowski, Stanisław Czycz and Jerzy Harasymowicz.
-In 1956 he published his debut book of poetry Struna światła (Chord of Light) and year later another one Hermes, pies i gwiazda (Hermes, Dog and Star).
-A relatively late debut of Herbert made him belong to the modern generation in literature which appeared after 1956, whereas biographically he belonged to the same generation as Krzysztof Kamil Baczyński and Tadeusz Różewicz.
+In 1956 he published his debut book of poetry Struna światła (Chord of Light) and a year later a further volume Hermes, pies i gwiazda (Hermes, Dog and Star).
+Herbert's relatively late debut meant that he belonged to the modern generation in literature which appeared after 1956, whereas biographically he belonged to the same generation as Krzysztof Kamil Baczyński and Tadeusz Różewicz.

 Another two books of poetry: Studium przedmiotu (Study of the Object) and Napis (Inscription) were published in 1961 and 1969.
-In 1974 the main character from another book of poetry Pan Cogito (Mr. Cogito) appeared in the Polish culture.
-The character of Pan Cogito appeared also in the later works of the author.
-The poet always liked to use the lyric of role (in which the lyrical persona cannot be identified with the author), multistage irony – the character introduced for good favored the game conducted by the author, between him and the reader.
+In 1974 the main character from another book of poetry Pan Cogito (Mr. Cogito) appeared in Polish culture.
+The character of Pan Cogito also appeared in later works of the author.
+Herbert liked to use poetic personae (which cannot be identified with the author) and multistage irony – the introduction of a character favoured the game played by the author between himself and the reader.

 In 1983 the Literary Institute in Paris published another book of poetry by Herbert entitled Raport z oblężonego Miasta i inne wiersze (Report from a Besieged City and Other Poems).
-In Poland it was reprinted by the underground publishing houses.
-The time and the circumstances favored the literal understanding of the poem's title.
-Despite the fact that the title provoked such understanding, it led to the simplification in interpreting the poem.
-Another book of poems Elegia na odejście (Elegy for the Departure) (1990) was published also in Paris.
+In Poland it was reprinted by underground publishing houses.
+The time and the circumstances favored a literal understanding of the poem's title, which led to simplistic interpretations of the poem.
+Another book of poems Elegia na odejście (Elegy for the Departure) (1990) was also published in Paris.
 In 1992, back in Poland, Herbert published Rovigo (Wrocław).
-Finally, the last work of the poet Epilog burzy (Epilogue to a Storm) came out shortly before his death.
+Finally, the poet's last work, Epilog burzy (Epilogue to a Storm), came out shortly before his death.